Barb and Janet were a couple…and then they weren’t. What now?

 They started a tentative relationship that led to sex a little too soon.
 Both shied away but their friends knew the two women belonged together.
-Their friends conspired to put them together in a neutral place where they could talk it out and it worked.
+They conspired to put them together in a neutral place where they could talk it out and it worked.

 They talked.
 They started slow, with actually dating the second time around…but now what?
 They’ve both been shattered by love lost.
 They’re both wary of getting deeply involved again.
 It doesn’t help matters any when Barb’s focus gets drawn away from her own happiness to tend to the needs of others.